radoslaw-zuchowski/github_proxy_empik/README.md

 business logic is to get data from API call to github and we could live with bad counter.
 Or we could send some message to some broker and than i separate thread run database operations without affecting the basic logic.

+We could also think about hystrix and some falback in request to github api and response to our client with some default account and not with error.

-But this is business decision.
+But this are business decisions.